Skip to main content

 Planned Parenthood cites relentless political pressure and funding cuts for closing two Louisiana clinics that served over 10,600 patients last year, ending 40 years of care in the state.

-• Planned Parenthood closed its two clinics in Louisiana on Tuesday due to financial and political challenges after over 40 years of operation, making it one of four states without the organization.
+• Planned Parenthood closed its two clinics in Louisiana due to financial and political pressures, ending over 40 years of service in the state.

 Insights by Ground AI